zzzprojects/docs/eval-expression.net/pages/documentations/register-unregister.md

 {% include component-try-it.html href='https://dotnetfiddle.net/hGumFP' %}

+To learn more and see what contains this method, see [Register Default Alias Safe/Unsafe](/register-default-alias-safe-unsafe)

 ## RegisterDefaultAliasUnsafe

 The RegisterDefaultAliasUnsafe method register types , members and extension methods of some type that might be considered most unsafe such as (Console, DirectionInfo, FileInfo, etc.).
 You can find the complete list here: